lazy-1/widelands-autokey-macros/Tutorials/Autokey_GUIDE.md

 ## First
 - Install autokey if you haven't got it.
 I have version 0.95.10 so that version and higher should work.
 - For those that have little idea of how to do this, try your distros' package manager such as synaptic.
 If your old school use `apt-get install autokey` if your on a ubuntu based system.
-As for the rest do a little research on how to install apps.
+As for other O.S. do a little research on how to install apps. autokey or autokey-gtk or autokey-kde

 ## Next
+- Once autokey is installed run it once to start so that it defines its' .config/autokey directory.
+Then close the autokey app.

-Once installed, as stated above, unzip the widelands-autokey.zip somewhere and move the Widelands directory it created into the ~/.config/autokey/data/Scripts/
+- Then as stated above, unzip the widelands-autokey.zip somewhere and move the Widelands directory it created into the ~/.config/autokey/data/Scripts/ so that it is ready for autokey to load when it starts up.

 ## Then Run autokey
-If you use autokey for other stuff like I do then you will already have it running on startup, so reboot it so it can load the Widelands folder.
-If not you either manually start autokey every time you want to play the Widelands game or set it to be on all the time..
+This will load the macros that you installed into autokey via copying the Widelands directory into it.

 ## First Time Autokey Run.
 - Open autokey and see 'Scripts', left side, it's a directory structure.
 If you successfully moved the Widelands into the directory above it should be seen inside the Scripts tree.
 If not check the path etc.
 - Now click on the Widelands fold in the Scripts directory.
 On the right side there should be three `set` options.
 Abbreviations:, Hotkey: and Window Filter:
 - Window Filter should state "widelands.widelands'.
 If this is not so, then make sure widelands is running , not full screen mode for this unless you have more than one monitor.
 Click the set button next to window filter and it will give you a dialog , click "Detect Window Properties" and then click on the game window.
 This should set the Window Filter to the "widelands.widelands' window.
+This is an autokey essencial so it knows these macros are for the widelands game ONLY!

 ## Individual autokey scripts.
-There should be
-The following files should be available:
-00-Reload_module
-00-Test_script
-00-Toggle_tab
-Build-long-road-1-New
-Build-long-road-2-Connect
-Build-road-3-zigzag
-Building_end_Sawmill1
-Building_equal_Tower
-Building_F01_Stone
-Building_F02_Woodcutter
-Building_F03_Forester
+- You will find the following scripts inside the Widelands directory:

+*00-Reload_module
+*00-Test_script
+*00-Toggle_tab
+*Build-long-road-1-New
+*Build-long-road-2-Connect
+*Build-road-3-zigzag
+*Building_end_Sawmill1
++Building_equal_Tower
++Building_F01_Stone
++Building_F02_Woodcutter
++Building_F03_Forester
 Building_F04_Well
 Building_F05_Baker
 Building_F06_Smoke